PhantomBot/custom-modules/guildwars2/README.md

  The API is purely for "viewing" ressources!

  --------------
-# !gw2 goldcounter - The gold counter display explained:
+# !gw2 goldcounter - The gold counter display explained

 **Example:**

 10g 52s 70c - Your initial gold when starting the gold counter.
 +0g 00s 00c - Session profit calculated via losses/earnings updated every 5 minutes.

 **2. Example**

 8g 52s 70c
 -2g 00s 00c (You made a loss of -2g since your initial gold counter start.)

 **3. Example**

 13g 52s 70c
 +3g 00s 00c (You made a profit of +3g since your initial gold counter start.)

 (You can change the formatting via !gw2 coinsformat into ‘####.00,00g’.)

 (written to session_gold.txt for file monitoring by OBS/XSplit and so forth.)